2020 Month End Close Checklist Excel Template

-Don’t worry, we’ve got you.
-To get you off to a running start, we’re going to cover a list of common close items and provide you with a month end close checklist template.
-From there you can customize your new, standardized month end checklist as you see fit.
+Don’t worry, we've got you.
+Here's a list of common close items, but we also happy to provide you with our own best practice month end close checklist template.
+Then, you can customize your new, standardized month end checklist as you see fit.

 Cash and Cash Equivalents